jdurko912/winatlife/README.md

 - Logger

 DB Schema:
-- User ( id, name, password, email )
+- User ( id, login, attrs, name, password, email ) --attrs ( name, points )
-- UserAttr ( uid, str, dex, con, int, wis, cha )
-- LogEvent ( id, plusstr, plusdex, pluscon, plusint, pluswis, pluscha )
+*login is a unique username used for the URL
-- Category ( id, desc )
+- Event ( id, name, parent_name, attrs )
-- Event_to_Category ( lid, cid )
+--attrs in this case will be the same structure as User, but with the "points" field indicating the addition of points *Categories for events will be events that contain no attrs